byu-is-403/syllabus/data-structures/assignment/data-structures-basics.md

 First, add the `randomName` and `randomNumberInRange` functions above to your program.
 Then, create a new queue of strings and a dictionary with `string` keys and `int` values.

 You need to add 100 customers to your queue using the `Enqueue` method.
 Remember you can use `randomName` to generate a random customer name.
+Note that the `randomName` function only contains 8 names, so there will be duplicates.
+That is fine!
+People always line up for seconds. :hamburger:

 Next, we need to _iterate_ over the customers in the queue.
 This can be done in a number of different ways: